tkuwill/My-dwm-dotfiles-My-st-config/README.md

-# My-st-config & dwm & dmenu
+# My-st-config & dwm & dmenu & tmux & some scripts of dmenu

 st terminal config steps in **archlinux**.
 (And dwm & dmenu's config)
 </br>I also put my tmux's config and .zshrc here.